 Consumer Engagement in Governance

-Consumer engagement with decision-making processes at Health Centers is important because they help decision-makers understand the needs of consumers from the consumer point of view, provide a unique perspective in monitoring project performance and are able to challenge decision-makers to consider consumer-driven options for health care delivery.
-In addition to the importance and impact of this feedback, it is also a requirement for health centers.
+Consumer engagement with organizational governance and advocacy is important because they help decision-makers understand the needs of consumers on the ground, provide a unique perspective in monitoring project performance, and enable us to meet our goal of client self-determination and engagement with care.
+In addition to the importance and impact of this feedback, HRSA also requires health centers to engage consumers in their governance structures.